ersilia-os/zairachem-docker/04_estimate/README.md

 - `performance.py` calculates the performance metrics (auc_roc, precision and recall for classifiers and r2 and mean_squared_error for the regressors) and saves a clf_report or reg_report as a .json file.
 Do not modify.

 ### Differences with ZairaChem v1
+We have reformatted the entire estimator pipeline.
+Previously, different descriptors were calculated with different methods, including AutoGluon, Flaml, KerasTuner and MolMap.
+Currently we are using both FLAML and KerasTuner with all descriptors.
+Fitting from the 2d descriptors (PCA, UMAP, LolP) is not currently being done.

 ## To Solve
 - Why the evaluate pipeline runs the evaluator twice if not_predict? it generates two files that are basically the same at this point.